stephdavid/work-day-scheduler/README.md

 * The next morning: A good reason to use ARIA: Added an aria-label to the textarea and button element for accessibility.

+* Added jQuery click events for the buttons